Killua-github/Killua01/README.md

-　　colour; "B" to only make a blue arrow for a tempareture information figure "R" to only make a red arrow for a tempareture information figure "BRB" to make a blue-red-blue arrow for a tempareture information figure "RBR" to make a red-blue-red arrow for a tempareture information figure if "B" or "R", temp1; tempareture written in number temp2; not use temp3; not use
+　　colour; "B" to only make a blue arrow for a tempareture information figure "R" to only make a red arrow for a tempareture information figure "BRB" to make a blue-red-blue arrow for a tempareture information figure "RBE"to make a red-blue-red arrow for a tempareture information figure if "B" or "R", temp1; tempareture written in number temp2; not use temp3; not use